 LEVOIT Air Purifiers for Bedroom Home Dorm, 3-in-1 Filter

-- ✓ Effective odor neutralization
+- ✓ Effective odor removal

-| Filtration Stages | Pre-Filter, Main Filter, Activated Carbon Filter |
+| Filter Type | 3-in-1 filter (Pre-Filter, Main Filter, Activated Carbon Filter) |

-| Coverage Area | Suitable for bedrooms, home, dorms (approximate coverage up to 200 sq ft) |
+| Coverage Area | Suitable for bedrooms, homes, dorms, and small to medium-sized rooms (approx. 161 sq ft / 15 m²) |

 PuroAir 240 HEPA Air Purifier for Large Rooms

-- ✓ Quiet operation for sleep
+- ✓ Quiet and energy-efficient

-| Coverage Area | Up to 1,000 sq ft per hour |
+| Coverage Area | Up to 1,000 sq ft in one hour |

-| Filtration System | 3-stage (pre-filter, HEPA filter, activated carbon) |
+| Filtration System | 3-layer (pre-filter, HEPA filter, activated carbon) |

-| Pollutant Removal Efficiency | Filters up to 99.9% of dust, pollen, smoke, pet dander, VOCs |
+| Pollutant Removal Efficiency | Filters up to 99.9% of dust, pollen, smoke, pet dander, and VOCs |

 | Particle Filtration Capability | Filters particles 700 times smaller than a human hair |